ena-infrastructure/specifications/ena-oauth2-profile.md

 - The JWT MUST be digitally signed by the issuer (i.e., the client).
 The authorization server MUST reject JWTs with an invalid or missing signature.
 The client MUST use a signature algorithm supported by the authorization server.
 See [Section 3.1.1.7, Supported Authentication Signing Algorithms for Endpoints](#supported-authentication-signing-algorithms-for-endpoints).

-- It is RECOMMENDED that the client includes the `kid` parameter in the header to uniquely identify the signing key.
+- It is RECOMMENDED that the client includes the `kid` parameter in the JWT header to uniquely identify the signing key.
 If the client has several keys registered (see [Section 2.2.2.4](#json-web-key-set)), the `kid` parameter MUST be present.

-- Client authentication JWTs SHOULD include an explicit type by setting the `typ` header parameter to `client-authentication+jwt`, or to another more specific type value defined by a policy or profile.
-If a client authentication JWT does not include such an explicit type value, the authorization server SHOULD reject it.
-This requirement helps avoid replay of other JWTs signed by the client as JWTs for client authentication.
+- Unless overridden by a policy exception for legacy deployments, client authentication JWTs MUST include an explicit type by setting the `typ` JWT header parameter to `client-authentication+jwt`, or to another more specific type value defined by a policy or profile.
+If a client authentication JWT does not include such an explicit type value, the authorization server MUST reject it.
+This requirement helps prevent the replay of other JWTs signed by the client as client authentication JWTs.

 - The `iss` claim of the JWT MUST be assigned the client identifier, as specified in [Section 2.2.1, Client Identifiers](#client-identifiers).

 - The `sub` claim of the JWT MUST be equal to the `iss` claim, i.e., the `client_id` of the client.

-- The JWT MUST contain an `aud` (audience) claim with the issuer identifier (see [Section 3.1.1.1](#issuer-the-authorization-server-entity-identifier)) of the authorization server as its only value.
-An authorization server processing a JWT with multiple audience values MUST reject it.
+- The JWT MUST contain an `aud` (audience) claim with the authorization server identifier (see [Section 3.1.1.1](#issuer-the-authorization-server-entity-identifier)) as its only value.
+An authorization server processing a JWT that includes multiple audience values MUST reject it.

 - Unless overridden by a local policy, the `jti` (JWT ID) MUST be included in the JWT and the authorization server MUST ensure that client authentication JWTs are not replayed by caching a collection of used `jti` values for the time the JWT would be considered valid.